Dynamics of forced and unforced autophoretic particles

 At $\Pen\leq10$ the solver is supplied an initial condition of the form given by eq.~(\ref{eq:init_cond}), with the choice of $\delta_{\text{per}}=0.1$.
 It is observed that different values of $\delta_{\text{per}}$ in this regime result in the same long-time prediction for the steady phoretic velocity.
 At $\Pen>10$ the concentration profile computed at a previous (lower) value of the P\'{e}clet number is used as the initial condition for the subsequent simulation at the next higher \Pen.

+The transient solver for the concentration field described above may be used across a range of $\Pen$, because it does not make any assumptions about the steadiness of the self-propulsion, and thereby allows for the phoretic velocity and the concentration field to be functions of time.
+An alternative solution methodology, valid (and more efficient) at low values of $\Pen$, where the particle is either stationary or undergoing steady translation, is an iterative technique, which solves the coupled system of equations given by the steady advection-diffusion equation,

+and eq.~(\ref{eq:stokes_raw}), using the spectral element method, and subject to the same boundary conditions as described previously.
+The calculation is started by providing a concentration field of the form given by the RHS of eq.~(\ref{eq:init_cond}) as the initial guess, and repeated until the difference between the phoretic velocities obtained in successive iterations differ by less than $10^{-5}$.
+The utility of the iterative solver is admittedly limited in comparison to the transient solver.
+Nonetheless, the results obtained using the iterative solver prove useful in comparison against analytical approximations for the self-propulsion speed of unforced and forced autophoretic particles near $\Pen=4$, as discussed below in connection with figures~\ref{fig:steady_swim} and ~\ref{fig:comp_schnitz}.
+All results presented henceforth in this paper have been obtained using the transient solver, unless mentioned otherwise.

 The axisymmetry of the flow field restricts motion of the particle along the $z$ axis.